Find out how to prepare a Spanish-style CV and cover letter and how to act in an interview to give you the best chance of finding work in Spain.

-Getting a response can sometimes be slow in Spain, and if you don’t hear back within a reasonable time, you should follow up your application with an email or phone call.
+Getting a response can sometimes be slow in Spain.
+If you don’t hear back within a reasonable time, follow up your application with an e-mail or phone call.
 If you don’t receive a response at all, you can consider that your application has not been successful.

 Spanish-style interviews and the selection procedure

-What happens at the interview will depend on the particular job but for professional roles, the procedure often starts with an initial selection process involving a short personal interview, and in some cases, psychometric and/or vocational testing.
-If you pass this, then you may have to go through a series of interviews – as many as six for graduate level jobs – until you know whether or not you have the job.
+What happens at the interview depends on the particular job.
+For professional roles, the procedure often starts with an initial selection process involving a short personal interview, and in some cases, psychometric and/or vocational testing.
+If you pass this, then you may have to go through a series of interviews – as many as six for graduate-level jobs – until you know whether or not you have the job.

-The job interview carries a lot of weight, as personal qualities and motivation are highly valued in Spain, and can be considered as, or more, important than professional qualities.
+The job interview carries a lot of weight, as personal qualities and motivation are highly valued in Spain.
+They can be just as, or more, important than professional qualities.
 Interviews are usually face-to-face but you may also be asked to take part in a group discussion.

 As with any job interview, be as well prepared as possible.
-Research the organisation and sector, be ready to talk specifically about how your own experience ands skills qualifies you for the job and have some questions ready to ask the interviewer at the end.
+Research the organization and sector, be ready to talk specifically about how your own experience and skills qualifies you for the job and have some questions ready to ask the interviewer at the end.

-- Even if your interviewer speaks English, you should speak Spanish during the interview to show the extent of your language skills (if Spanish is required for the job), or ask which language they prefer to conduct the interview in.
+- Even if your interviewer speaks English, speak Spanish during the interview to show the extent of your language skills.
+Otherwise, ask which language they prefer to conduct the interview in.

-- If the interview will be in Spanish, consider having a session with a language tutor beforehand to prepare and practice some possible questions and answers.
+- If the interview is in Spanish, consider having a session with a language tutor beforehand.

 - Dress appropriately: wear business clothes if it’s a corporate job, or smart wear for everything else.
 Always dress up not down – the typical Spanish dress code is more formal rather than casual.

-- Be punctual – even if, as a general rule, things tend not to run on time in Spain, don’t be late for the interview.
+- Be punctual; even if things tend not to run on time in Spain, don’t be late for the interview.